amcisaac/geom_dash/README.md

-# QM vs MM geometry parameter dashboard
+# QM vs MM geometry comparison, grouped by parameter

 This code calculates the geometric paramenters (e.g. bond lenght, angles, dihedral angles) for a set of molecules and compares the values between the QM-optimized molecule and MM-optimized molecule.

+There are two ways to visualize the data, one using an interactive dashboard, and one static.

 ## Python environment
 The conda environment used to develop the code is included as `env.yaml`.
 This is just a minimal environment needed to work with this code, if you need other packages, please add them.